2 year, part-time course - Awarded by West Dean College

 An informal telephone interview with the Programme Tutor will follow in June, before places are confirmed at the beginning of July.
 Following confirmation of your place, full payment will be taken using the details supplied on your Application Form.

-For standard Terms and Conditions please refer to our online Short Course brochure, specific Terms and Conditions in respect of this course will be sent to successful applicants, this includes a commitment to attend all course dates.
+Please see our standard Terms and Conditions.
+Specific Terms and Conditions in respect of this course will be sent to successful applicants, this includes a commitment to attend all course dates.

 For further queries about the course, please contact: email@example.com